decentralized-identity/didcomm-messaging/docs/spec-files/transports.md

 HTTPS transports are an effective way to send a message to another online agent.

-- Messages are transported via HTTPS POST.
+- Messages MUST be transported via HTTPS POST.
-- The MIME Type for the POST request is set to the corresponding media type defined in [Media Types](#media-types), e.g., `application/didcomm-encrypted+json`.
+- The IANA media type for the POST request MUST be set to the corresponding media type defined in [Media Types](#media-types), e.g., `application/didcomm-encrypted+json`.
 - A successful message receipt MUST return a code in the 2xx HTTPS Status Code range.
-It is recommended that a HTTPS POST should return a 202 Accepted status code.
+202 Accepted is recommended.
-- POST requests are transmit only.
-Messages are only sent from the code that submitted the POST request.
+- POST requests are used only for one-way transmission from sender to receiver; responses don't flow back in the web server's HTTP response.
 - HTTPS Redirects SHOULD be followed.
-Only Temporary Redirects (307) are acceptable.
+Only temporary redirects (307) are acceptable.
 Permanent endpoint relocation should be managed with a DID Document update.
 - Using HTTPS with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.

-#### WebSocket
+#### WebSockets
 Websockets are an efficient way to transmit multiple messages without the overhead of individual requests.
-This is useful in a high bandwidth situation
+This is useful in a high bandwidth situation.

-- Each message is transmitted individually in an Encryption Envelope.
-- Each message is sent as single text based message over the websocket.
+- Each message MUST be transmitted individually; if encryption or signing are used, the unit of encryption or signing is one message only.
-- The trust of each message comes from the Encryption Envelope, not the socket connection itself.
+- The trust of each message MUST be associated with DIDComm encryption or signing, not from the socket connection itself.
-- Websockets are considered transmit only.
-Messages flow only from the agent that opened the socket.
+- Websockets are used only for one-way transmission from sender to receiver; responses don't flow back the other way on the socket.
 - Using Secure Websockets (wss://) with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.
-- When using STOMP over WebSocket, the content-type header is application/didcomm-enc-env as in the HTTPS message.
+- When using STOMP over WebSocket, the `content-type` header is `application/didcomm-enc-env` as in the HTTPS message.